lkadalski/transaction_processor/docs/TDD.md

 ## Proposed solution

-### CLI
+### Default CLI program

-This program should accept only one argument which is a file path.
+Default program should accept only one argument which is a file path.
 Nevertheless there should be a way to increase verbosity of a program.
 This could be achived by running program with env variable `RUST_LOG=DEBUG` to allow debug level logs be printed in std out.

 In first step program should verify whether file exists and is in valid UTF-8 format.